kachan1208/hello-world/README.md

 <SectionTitle>What's next?</SectionTitle>

-## Sign In from multiple devices
+## Sign in from multiple devices

-When users Sign Up at your server side, they use your client-application on their specific device (phone, laptop etc.), but further, probably users will be able to Sign In to your application from multiple devices/browsers.

-There are two ways to manage users with e3kit:
+When you're setting up e3kit, you'll need to decide if you'll support single- or multi-device use:

 - **single-device use**: your users will only be able to access encrypted messages or data from a single device (smartphone or browser)
 - **multi-device use**: your users will be able to access encrypted messages or data from multiple devices (both smartphone and browser)